 Accuracy and Validation: The system should provide metrics to assess the accuracy of predictions, including classification reports and confusion matrices.

-Raw and Cleaned Datasets:
+Raw and Cleaned Datasets -

 Raw Datasets:

 Original CSV files containing raw player statistics.
 They are pulled from several sources (listed in references) and are collated together and cleaned.
 For example, the sources used are not in the same order, and several rows have to be removed (such as games where the player did not play).